 Blindfaller made several year-end lists including: Rolling Stone's "40 Best Country Albums of 2016," Glide Magazine's "20 Best Albums of 2016," Red Line Roots' "Best Things I Heard in 2016," and NPR's "Heavy Rotation."
 Blindfaller was also nominated for "Album of the Year" and "Country/Americana/Folk Album of the Year" by the American Association of Independent Music (A2IM).

-- Fall 2015 and spring 2016 TV placements on Nashville, Secrets and Lies, and the Deadliest Catch.
+- 2017 placement on Lethal Weapon (TV series).
+Fall 2015 and spring 2016 TV placements on Nashville, Secrets and Lies, and the Deadliest Catch.

 ABOUT MANDOLIN ORANGE

 Lean in to Mandolin Orange’s new album, Blindfaller, and it’s bound to happen.
 You’ll suddenly pick up on the power and devastation lurking in its quietude, the doom hiding beneath its unvarnished beauty.
 You’ll hear the way it magnifies the intimacy at the heart of the North Carolina duo’s music, as if they created their own musical language as they recorded it.